GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 #### 2. Ensure resources have CORP or CORS enabled

-Make sure that all resources in the page are loaded with CORP (Cross Origin Resource Policy) or CORS (Cross Origin Resource Sharing) HTTP headers.
+Make sure that all resources in the page are loaded with CORP or CORS HTTP headers.
 This step is required for step four, enable COEP.

 Here is what you need to do depending on the nature of the resource: